ilibilibom/docker-wordpress-nginx/README.md

 Change the following variables to your own:

-1) in nginx/default.conf - change YOUR_SERVER_NAME to your server name (after adding a local domain to to your local host file).
+1) in nginx/default.conf - change YOUR_DOMAIN to your server name (after adding a local domain to to your local host file).

 ```
 server {